Should Your Child Take Probiotics?

 The Food and Drug Administration (FDA) regulates probiotics as a food product and not as a medicine, so probiotic products are not mandated to show that they’re safe or effective.

 However, probiotics are generally safe.
 Most probiotics contain lactobacillus, bifidobacterium or saccharomyces – or sometimes, a combination of the three.

-Although most products show the concentration of the ingredients, the exact quantity that would be delivered to the small and large intestine is unknown, and therefore, the ideal dose is unclear.
+Although most products show the concentration of the ingredients, the exact quantity delivered to the small and large intestine is unknown, and therefore, the ideal dose is unclear.